2023 Grantees

 Impact of Telehealth vs. In-person Appointments on Asthma Outcomes Among African American/Black and Hispanic/Latinx Adults with Moderate to Severe Persistent Asthma

-Juan Carlos Cardet MD, MPH is leading a 12-month study to determine how telehealth vs. in-person appointments impact asthma-related outcomes among Black and Latinx patients with moderate to severe persistent asthma across the US.
-This project builds on a large pragmatic trial (PREPARE) to determine whether a patient-guided intervention can improve asthma outcomes in these populations, drawing on extensive clinical and phenotypic data collected at baseline, and prospective asthma outcome data collected through monthly questionnaires during 15 months of follow-up.
-Results from the study will inform community practicing allergists whether transitioning to telehealth platforms provides adequate asthma care.
-Watch an interview with Dr. Cardet to learn more about where he is with his project.
+Juan Carlos Cardet MD, MPH led a 12-month study to determine how telehealth vs. in-person appointments impacted asthma-related outcomes among Black and Latinx patients with moderate to severe persistent asthma across the US.
+This project was built on a large pragmatic trial (PREPARE) that determined whether a patient-guided intervention could improve asthma outcomes in these populations, drawing on extensive clinical and phenotypic data collected at baseline, and prospective asthma outcome data collected through monthly questionnaires during 15 months of follow-up.
+Results from the study informed community practicing allergists whether transitioning to telehealth platforms provides adequate asthma care.
+Watch an interview with Dr. Cardet to learn more about his project.

 Timothy Chow, MD